maj448/Workout-Buddy/README.md

 # Workout Buddy

-This is an [Expo](https://expo.dev) project that uses Supabase as a database It was only tested on Android devices and within Expo Go and Expo Development build
+This is an [Expo](https://expo.dev) project that uses Supabase as a database.

+It was only tested on Android devices and within Expo Go and Expo Development build.

 ## To run
-Download the project and build with 'npx expo run:android' or 'eas build --platform android' Install the application on a physical device or android device Then run 'npx expo start' and run the build on the installed app
+Download the project and build with 'npx expo run:android' or 'eas build --platform android'.

+Install the application on a physical device or android device.

+Then run 'npx expo start' and run the build on the installed app.

-*Notifications do not work consistently but to even have a chance too work it needs to be run on a physical device The Pedometer also requires a physical device to work
+*Notifications do not work consistently but to even have a chance to work it needs to be run on a physical device.
+The Pedometer also requires a physical device to work.

 ## Description